 Skip to content

-Users can use their own public IP nodes to host a public server for mesh networking without a public IP, making it convenient for other users without public IPs to form networks.
+Users can use their own public nodes to set up a public shared node for networking without a public IP, making it easier for other users without a public IP to network.
+Simply start EasyTier without any parameters, and the node can be used as a public server (no root privileges required):

 easytier-core

-By default, every node of EasyTier is capable of providing forwarding services for other virtual networks, even if the node has specified a --network-name and --network-secret and has joined a virtual network.
+By default, each EasyTier node allows forwarding services for other virtual networks, even if the node has specified a network name (--network-name) and network key (--network-secret), and has joined a virtual network.

-EasyTier can be configured not to forward packets from other virtual networks but instead help establish P2P connections by leaving the whitelist empty and setting it to only forward RPC traffic.
+EasyTier can avoid forwarding network packets for other virtual networks and only help them establish P2P links by setting the whitelist to empty and configuring it to only forward RPC traffic.
 The reference command is:

 easytier-core --relay-network-whitelist --relay-all-peer-rpc